Romain FARGIER

 Overview

-With a multidisciplinary academic background and a wealth of diverse experience in the banking, consulting, management, communications, higher education, and digital sectors, I am currently a lecturer and research associate at CEPEL.
+With a multidisciplinary academic background and a wealth of diverse experience in the fields of banking, consulting, management, communications, higher education, and digital technology, I am currently a lecturer and research associate at CEPEL.
 My work focuses on changes in electoral behavior and the diversification of mechanisms for participation and deliberation.
 I also explore new processes of politicization and alternative forms of expression that often break away from the traditional deliberative model.
 In this vein, I study political communication and the influence of digital platforms on electoral dynamics and online activism.
-I am particularly interested in the professionalization of political content creators as well as alternative media strategies developed through social media and opinion formats.
+I am particularly interested in the professionalization of political content creators, as well as alternative media strategies developed through social media and opinion-based formats.

 Training